-- Pressing the play button will scroll through data and video in real time, or at a higher or lower rate if the speed parameter is changed. - The arrow/WASD keys allow you to step through time in variable increments. - Dragging the horizontal slider moves through time quickly. - Jump to a time by clicking on an event in the event list or a table entry in the epoch encoder.
+- Pressing the play button will scroll through data and video in real time, or at a higher or lower rate if the speed parameter is changed. - The arrow/WASD keys allow you to step through time in variable increments. - Dragging the horizontal slider along the top moves through time quickly. - Jump to a time by clicking on an event in the event list or on an arrow button in the epoch encoder's data table.